-Coumarins have been synthesized by several methods, including Pechmann condensation, Perkin, Knoevenagel, Reformatsky, and Wittig reactions.2 The Pechmann reaction15 is one of the most versatile and straightforward methods to prepare coumarins, which involves the acid-promoted condensation of a phenol with β -ketoesters, achieving good yields of 4-substituted coumarins.
-The progress and course of the reaction depend on the nature of the phenols, the β -ketoesters, and the catalyst.16 Since the seminal work from Pechmann, the use of this superior and practical protocol has been extensively studied, and it has found application as a central strategy for the synthesis of a broad range of coumarin derivatives.^{2,16} Among the modifications and improvements described through the years, a variety of catalytic systems have been successfully employed for this transformation.^{17-21} However, there are still significant limitations that need to be overcome, which include strong acidic conditions, low functional group tolerance, toxic solvents or catalysts, an excessive amount of expensive catalysts,^{21,22} and the difficulty in recovering/reusing the catalyst.
+Coumarins have been synthesized by several methods, including Pechmann condensation, Perkin, Knoevenagel, Reformatsky, and Wittig reactions.
+The Pechmann reaction is one of the most versatile and straightforward methods to prepare coumarins, which involves the acid-promoted condensation of a phenol with β -ketoesters, achieving good yields of 4-substituted coumarins.
+The progress and course of the reaction depend on the nature of the phenols, the β -ketoesters, and the catalyst.
+Since the seminal work from Pechmann, the use of this superior and practical protocol has been extensively studied, and it has found application as a central strategy for the synthesis of a broad range of coumarin derivatives.
+Among the modifications and improvements described through the years, a variety of catalytic systems have been successfully employed for this transformation.
+However, there are still significant limitations that need to be overcome, which include strong acidic conditions, low functional group tolerance, toxic solvents or catalysts, an excessive amount of expensive catalysts, and the difficulty in recovering/reusing the catalyst.

 Among the catalysts that have been proposed, sulfamic acid (SA, NH2SO3H) has emerged as a suitable Brønsted acid catalyst with the desired characteristic for a large-scale process.
-SA is a relatively strong zwitterionic inorganic acid, non-hygroscopic, easy to handle, non-corrosive, non-volatile, odorless, and commercially available at low cost.^{23,24} These characteristics make sulfamic acid a reliable candidate to promote acid-catalyzed reactions, such as esterification,25 Biginelli condensation,26 hydrothiolation of terminal alkynes,27 and Michael addition,28 sulfamic acid was previously reported as a suitable catalyst for the Pechmann condensation between activated phenols and non-functionalized β -ketoesteres.29 However, the method was restricted to alkyl- and phenyl-substituted ketoesters, and involved the use of a large amount (50 mol%) of the solid acid.
+SA is a relatively strong zwitterionic inorganic acid, non-hygroscopic, easy to handle, non-corrosive, non-volatile, odorless, and commercially available at low cost.
+23,24 These characteristics make sulfamic acid a reliable candidate to promote acid-catalyzed reactions, such as esterification, 25 Biginelli condensation, 26 hydrothiolation of terminal alkynes, 27 and Michael addition.
+28 SA was also previously reported as a suitable catalyst for the Pechmann condensation between activated phenols and non-functionalized β -ketoesteres.
+29 However, the method was restricted to alkyl- and phenyl-substituted ketoesters, and involved the use of a large amount (50 mol %) of the solid acid.